 Step 6: Test

 Of course, you can’t make a doctor booking app without testing it thoroughly.
-In real life, testing begins simultaneously with coding and follows every development sprint.
+In real life, the quality assurance phase begins simultaneously with coding and follows every development sprint.
 However, final testing covers all app functionality and includes such things as stress testing, security, and unit tests.

 Step 7: Release and maintain

 And the last step is releasing the app so that users can make a doctor appointment.
-However, adding mobile apps to app stores and moving the web dashboard to a “live” server is not the end of the story.
+However, adding mobile apps to app stores and moving the web dashboard to a “live” server, e.g. on the AWS (Amazon Web Services) environment, is not the end of the story.

 You will need to update the app regularly to support new mobile OS versions and enhance its functionality, depending on the user feedback.